Paul Fromm (white supremacist)

 Frederick Paul Fromm (born January 3, 1949) is a Canadian former high school teacher, white supremacist, neo-Nazi, and perennial political candidate.

 Fromm is the international director of the white supremacist organization Council of Conservative Citizens and is the director of several far-right groups in Canada, most notably the Canadian Association for Free Expression, Citizens for Foreign Aid Reform and the Canada First Immigration Reform Committee.

 He has hosted a radio show on the Stormfront web site and has ties to former Ku Klux Klan members David Duke, Don Black, and Mark Martin, a white supremacist rally organizer in Covington, Ohio.
 The National Post newspaper described him as "one of Canada's most notorious white supremacists".

-Since 2018, he has been based in Hamilton, Ontario, but he previously lived in Mississauga, Ontario, outside of Toronto, since the 1970s.

-Family
+Fromm lived in Mississauga, Ontario, for several decades before moving to Hamilton, Ontario, in 2018.

+Early life and education

-Fromm was born in Bogotá, Colombia to Canadian parents, and grew up in Etobicoke in a devout Catholic family.
-His mother, Marguerite Michaud, was of French Canadian descent, while his father, Frederick William Fromm, was of German and Irish descent.
-His father enlisted in the Royal Canadian Navy during World War II.
-After the war, he qualified as a chartered accountant and worked in Colombia for an oil company.
-After Fromm was born, the family returned to Ontario where his father found work as an accountant with the provincial Department of Highways.
+Fromm was born in Bogotá, Colombia, to Canadian parents and grew up in Etobicoke, Ontario, in a devout Catholic family.
+His mother, Marguerite Michaud, was of French-Canadian descent, while his father, Frederick William Fromm, was of German and Irish ancestry.

+His father served in the Royal Canadian Navy during the Second World War.
+After the war, he qualified as a chartered accountant and worked for an oil company in Colombia.
+Following Fromm's birth, the family returned to Ontario, where his father worked as an accountant for the provincial Department of Highways, now the Ministry of Transportation of Ontario.

+Fromm attended the University of Toronto, studying at St. Michael's College.
+He earned a bachelor's degree, a master's degree in English and a teaching qualification.